11 Essential Brian Setzer Songs

 Photo: By Marcos C. [GFDL (http://www.gnu.org/copyleft/fdl.html) or CC BY 3.0 (http://creativecommons.org/licenses/by/3.0)], via Wikimedia Commons

 Brian Setzer has spent most of his career moving forward from what he had done with The Stray Cats.
-Setzer’s music and arrangements have centered on at times utilizing big bands to perform Setzer’s retro blues boogie sounds.
-We don’t mean to use the word retro in any sort of demeaning way.
-Brian Setzer songs and albums have always sounded fresh, spirited and just a whole lot of fun.
+Setzer’s music and arrangements have sometimes centered on utilizing big bands to perform Setzer’s retro blues boogie sounds.
+We don’t mean to use the word retro in any demeaning way.
+Brian Setzer’s songs and albums have always sounded fresh, spirited, and just a whole lot of fun.
 These guys could play.
-We used the word retro in defining a band of musicians that actually know how to play their instruments.
-Setzer’s sound is authentic, its real playing, its hot, it rocks and that’s the way it should be.
-Brian Setzer songs are not recorded with computers and digital software to auto correct notes or add computer written parts.
-Brian Setzer songs defined the true meaning of old school.
+We used retro to define a band of musicians who can play their instruments.
+Setzer’s sound is authentic; it’s actual playing, hot, rocking, and that’s how it should be.
+Brian Setzer’s songs are not recorded with computers and digital software to auto-correct notes or add computer-written parts.
+Brian Setzer’s songs defined the true meaning of old school.
 Like Stevie Ray Vaughan, Brian Setzer set out to get the “House Rocking.”
 It’s what he did and continues to do.

-Brian Setzer recorded a series of albums as a solo artist with various musicians forming his backing bands.
-Setzer also recorded a string of albums with a big band orchestra under the name the Brian Setzer Orchestra.
-With so much material to choose from, we basically just decided to try and cover an essential list of songs that cover the various time periods and stages of Brian Setzer’s career after he disbanded The Stray Cats.
-We have also tried stay away from The Stray Cats material he re-recorded with his big bands.
-This was a tough list to do because Setzer has been such an affluent artist.
+Brian Setzer recorded a series of albums as a solo artist, with various musicians forming his backing bands.
+Setzer also recorded a string of albums with a big band orchestra named the Brian Setzer Orchestra.
+With so much material to choose from, we just decided to try and cover an essential list of songs that cover the various periods and stages of Brian Setzer’s career after he disbanded The Stray Cats.
+We have also tried to avoid The Stray Cats material he re-recorded with his big bands.
+This was a challenging list because Setzer has been such an affluent artist.

 # 11 – Boogie Woogie Santa Claus

-We thought it would be best to start out our 11 Essential Brian Setzer Songs list with a holiday favorite.
+We thought starting our 11 Essential Brian Setzer Songs list with a holiday favorite would be best.
 Christmas music has always found a tender spot among rock and roll greats.
 Springsteen’s “Santa Claus is Coming To Town,” The Beach Boys’ “Little Saint Nick,” Elton John’s “Step Into Christmas,” The Kinks’ “Father Christmas,” and so many more.
-However, the Brian Setzer Orchestra did not just cover Christmas songs, they covered the entire season.
+However, the Brian Setzer Orchestra covered not just Christmas songs but the entire season.
 The Brian Setzer Orchestra has put on some of the most rocking Christmas shows ever staged by a musical artist over the past few decades.
 We highly recommend checking out one of their shows for a high-spirited good time.
 This one, “Boogie Woogie Santa Claus,” was one of our favorites.

 # 10 – This Cat’s On A Hot Tin Roof

-The cool song “This Cat’s On A Hit Tin Roof,” was released on the Dirty Boogie album.
+The excellent song “This Cat’s On A Hit Tin Roof” was released on the Dirty Boogie album.
 The album was issued in 1998.
 It was the Brian Setzer Orchestra’s third release.
 The album featured a mixture of covers and original Brian Setzer songs.
-The album’s opening number “This Cat’s On A Hot Tin Roof, was an original Brian Setzer song.
-This raucous track set the tone for an album of big band swing, rock and roll style.
+The album’s opening number, “This Cat’s On A Hot Tin Roof, was an original Brian Setzer song.
+This raucous track set the tone for a big band swing, rock, and roll style album.

 # 9 – Lady Luck

-Music and video did not get any more hip than it did in the great Brian Setzer Orchestra video for “Lady Luck.”
-The video starred Rene Russo, David Caruso and the coolest villain ever to appear in a television series; Anthony Denison (Ray Luca) from Crime Story.
+Music and video did not get any hipper than they did in the great Brian Setzer Orchestra video for “Lady Luck.”
+The video starred Rene Russo, David Caruso, and the coolest villain ever to appear in a television series: Anthony Denison (Ray Luca) from Crime Story.

 # 8 – Mystery Train

 The Brian Setzer Orchestra has covered so many of the great rock classics.
-The band’s cover of Junior Parker’s 1953 classic “Mystery Train,” was one of their best.
-Take a listen to the great guitar work of Brian Setzer at the track’s opening.
+The band’s cover of Junior Parker’s 1953 classic “Mystery Train” was one of their best.
+Take a listen to the excellent guitar work of Brian Setzer at the track’s opening.
 Listen to the great boogie lines Setzer plays after the first vocals.
-The Brian Setzer Orchestra’s cover version of “Mystery Train,” was a shining example of the brilliance of Brian Setzer’s guitar playing.
+The Brian Setzer Orchestra’s cover version of “Mystery Train” was a shining example of the brilliance of Brian Setzer’s guitar playing.

-The song “Mystery Train,” is one of the most widely covered songs in rock and roll.
-It has been done by so many artists from all different genres of rock.
-Artists such as Elvis Presley, Bob Dylan and Johnny Cash, The Doors, Pat Travers, and Brian Setzer’s band The Stray Cats have all recorded their own versions of Junior Parker’s classic song.
+The song “Mystery Train” is one of the most widely covered songs in rock and roll.
+It has been performed by so many artists from all different genres of rock.
+Artists such as Elvis Presley, Bob Dylan, and Johnny Cash, The Doors, Pat Travers, and Brian Setzer’s band The Stray Cats have all recorded their own versions of Junior Parker’s classic song.

 # 7 – The Knife Feels Like Justice

-Out of all the tracks on this Brian Setzer Songs list, the beautiful song “The Knife Feels Like Justice,” strayed further from Brian Setzer’s rockabilly sense than anything else he ever did.
-It’s such a great song, but man, where did this come from?
-Well, all it takes is one look at some of the album’s credits and one may get a sense of where Setzer thought he was heading.
-Steven Van Zandt was credited as a co-writer on the track “Maria,” with Setzer.
-On drums was Kenny Aronoff who had been very influential in John Mellencamp’s sound.
+Out of all the tracks on this Brian Setzer Songs list, the beautiful song “The Knife Feels Like Justice” strayed further from Brian Setzer’s rockabilly sense than anything else he ever did.
+It’s such a great song, but where did this come from?
+Well, all it takes is one look at some of the album’s credits, and one may get a sense of where Setzer thought he was heading.
+Steven Van Zandt was credited as a co-writer on the track “Maria” with Setzer.
+On drums was Kenny Aronoff, who had been very influential in John Mellencamp’s sound.
 On the organ was Benmont Tench of the Tom Petty Band.
 Chuck Leavell of The Allman Brothers played keyboards.
-On guitar was Tommy Byrnes who would go on to play lead guitar in the Billy Joel band.
+On guitar was Tommy Byrnes, who would go on to play lead guitar in the Billy Joel band.

 With Van Zandt, Tench, Leavell, Bynres, and Aronoff on board, it seemed Brian Setzer was headed towards that Americana Springsteen, Mellencamp sound that was so popular during the time of the big 80’s.
 The Knife Feels Like Justice was a spectacular album, but it was a sound that only lasted for one record.
-Setzer would begin to make his way back to his rockabilly roots with the next record although he still would experiment a bit further before finding the sound that would take him to the next level.
+Setzer would begin to return to his rockabilly roots with the next record, although he would still experiment a bit further before finding the sound that would take him to the next level.

 # 6 – Red Lightning Blues

-The opening guitar line of “Red Lightning Blues,” sounds almost a bit southern in the Lynyrd Skynyrd / 38 Special sense.
-The song was released in 1988 on the Live Nude Guitars album.
-It was Brian Setzer’s second solo album.
-At the time it seemed Brian Setzer was still experimenting with his sound.
+The opening guitar line of “Red Lightning Blues” sounds almost a bit southern in the Lynyrd Skynyrd / 38 Special sense.
+The song was released in 1988 on the Live Nude Guitars album, Brian Setzer’s second solo album.
+At the time, it seemed Brian Setzer was still experimenting with his sound.
 Only a year earlier, the Stray Cats had reunited.
-However, the reunion would only last a few years before they would eventually break up in 1990.
+However, the reunion would only last a few years before breaking up in 1990.

-On Live Nude Guitars, one can hear the impact of 1980s metal rock on the album.
-You can hear it in the vocals in the chorus and the production.
+On Live Nude Guitars, the impact of 1980s metal rock is evident.
+You can hear it in the vocals, the chorus, and the production.
 It’s an album influenced by the times.
-Nonetheless, regardless of style or inspiration, the song “Red Lightning Blues,” cooked, and that’s why we included it on our Essential Brian Setzer songs list.
+Nonetheless, regardless of style or inspiration, the song “Red Lightning Blues” is memorable, and that’s why we included it on our Essential Brian Setzer songs list.

 # 5 – Vinyl Records

-The most recent Brian Setzer song to appear on this list was released on the Rockabilly Riot LP.
+The most recent Brian Setzer song on this list was released on the Rockabilly Riot LP.
 The album was released in 2014.
 The song’s opening lines sound like vintage Stray Cats.
 Kevin McKendree adds some Johnnie Johnson inspired piano playing on this one.
-Great lyrics, great riff, why don’t they play stuff like this on the radio anymore?
+Great lyrics, great riff; why don’t they play stuff like this on the radio anymore?

 # 4 – Ignition